TF-Coder: Program Synthesis for Tensor Manipulations: Introduction

 Given the increasing popularity of deep learning, combined with the relative difficulty of writing neural models, many beginners and even experienced software engineers seek assistance from others by asking questions on forums like StackOverflow.
-Tensor manipulations are a common difficulty, and such questions typically include a \emph{natural language description} of what the asker is trying to accomplish, along with an \emph{input/output example} illustrating the desired computation or transformation.
+Tensor manipulations are a common difficulty, and such questions typically include an \emph{input/output example} illustrating the desired computation or transformation along with a \emph{natural language description} of what the asker is trying to accomplish.
 This is usually enough information for a generous expert to answer the question by providing code that implements the desired functionality, but not all questions are lucky enough to receive a correct answer or even an answer at all.

-Inspired by this need, we present \tool, a programming by example system to automatically synthesize tensor manipulation programs from input/output examples and natural language descriptions.
+Inspired by this need, we present \tool, a programming by example system to automatically synthesize tensor manipulation programs from input/output examples and (optionally) natural language descriptions.
 The synthesis algorithm in \tool\ builds upon the bottom-up enumerative algorithm proposed earlier in \textsc{Transit}~\cite{transit}.
 In particular, we introduce three key ideas in the synthesis algorithm.
 First, we introduce per-operation weights to the prior algorithm, allowing \tool\ to enumerate over TensorFlow expressions in order of increasing complexity (instead of only the expression size).
 Second, we introduce a novel, flexible, and efficient \emph{type- and value-based filtering system} that handles arbitrary constraints imposed by the TensorFlow library, such as ``the two tensor arguments must have broadcastable shapes.''
 Finally, we develop a framework to combine predictions from multiple independent machine learning models that choose operations to prioritize during the search, conditioned on features of the input and output tensors and a natural language description of the task.
-This helps tailor the search process to fit the particular synthesis task at hand, as well as enables \tool\ to support multi-modal specifications (input-output examples and natural language descriptions).
+This helps tailor the search process to fit the particular synthesis task at hand, as well as enables \tool\ to support multi-modal specifications (input/output examples and natural language descriptions).

 The domain of tensor manipulations has not been considered previously in the program synthesis literature.
 This domain is particularly challenging as it encompasses a huge variety of tasks, including reshapes, filters, aggregations, maps, indexing, slicing, grouping, sorting, mathematical operations, and combinations of them.
 When mathematical operations (e.g., tensor products) are involved, the output tensor typically has no overlapping entries with the input tensors, ruling out synthesis approaches that are informed by partial matches between the inputs and outputs, as is common in manipulation of tables~\cite{autopandas}, data structures~\cite{lambdasquare}, and strings~\cite{flashfill}.